eclipse-arrowhead/profile-library-sysml/README.md

 For additional core system create a new SysML package.
 Provide preferable the following diagrams
 - Requriements
 - Use case
-- BDD with at least SysD, SysDD, SD, IDD and SD-DD.
+- BDD with at least SysD, SysDD, SD, IDD and SD-DD (for explanation see the Arrowhead documentation structure package)

-Show interaction with mandaroy core systems and implementation of the provided use case.
+Show interaction with mandaroy core systems and implementation of the provided use case in a local cloud IBD